-LPG installations must comply with DVGW for G607.
-The gas system must be tested every two years by a qualified CORGI engineer.
+The gas system must be inspected every two years by a qualified CORGI specialist.
+The vehicle keeper is responsible for arranging this inspection.

 During the initial operation of a brand new appliance (or after it has not been used for some time), a slight amount of fumes and smell may be noticed for a short while.
 This can be remedied by running the heater immediately at maximum output and ensuring adequate room ventilation.